aFarkas/lazysizes/plugins/object-fit/README.md

 #lazySizes object fit extension

-This extension polyfill object-fit: cover and contain properties in not supporting browsers and is built on top of lazysizes `data-sizes="auto"` feature and the [parent-fit plugin](../parent-fit).
+This extension polyfills `object-fit`: `cover` and `contain` properties as also the `object-position` in non supporting browsers and is built on top of the [parent-fit plugin](../parent-fit).

 ##Usage

 ###Include JS files:
-Include lazysizes, lazysizes parent-fit, lazysizes object fit and lazysizes respimg plugin.
+Include lazysizes, lazysizes parent-fit, lazysizes object fit and optionally lazysizes respimg plugin.
 Lazysizes object-fit and respimg plugin are only needed in browser that don't support object fit or responsive images.

 ```html
 <script src="../plugins/parent-fit/ls.parent-fit.min.js"></script>